-In the Elementary/Middle Special Education Teacher Preparation Program, graduates are eligible for special education teacher certification in the state of Maryland, with reciprocity in 49 states.
-The four-year, 120-credit-hour course of study prepares teachers to assume the increasingly complex and sophisticated responsibilities of a teacher of students with disabilities.
-Teacher candidates will be prepared to teach students with mild (high incidence) to severe (low incidence) disabilities, across disability categories.
+Graduates are eligible for special education (Track I) or dual special and elementary education (Track II) initial teacher certification in the state of Maryland, with reciprocity in 49 states.
+The four-year, 120-credit-hour course of study prepares teachers to assume the increasingly complex and sophisticated responsibilities of a teacher of students with and without disabilities.
+To ensure preparation for diverse classroom settings and needs, faculty embed self-reflection, advocacy, critical consciousness, and cultural competence throughout the program of study.
+Teacher candidates will be prepared to teach students withsupport students at-risk, students in need of intervention, and students with mild (high incidence) to severe (low incidence) disabilities, across disability categories.
 Distinctive programmatic features include:

 - Focus on Autism/Autism Spectrum Disorders, Learning Disabilities, Behaviors Disorders, Physical Disabilities, Intellectual Disabilities, Attention Deficit Hyperactivity Disorder, Developmental Delays, and Physical and Other Health Impairments.